Code-Institute-Submissions/Milestone-Project-English-Tutor/README.md

 ## Acknowledge:
 ### Thank you to Jeanette Buckley for the requirements of the site, Michel Schmitt for his help in the translation of the page and Sindhu Kolli and Aaron Snig for their support, time and mentorship.
+Also like to thank the student care for their support at the end of the project.